k1yrix/soberdocs.github.io/md/common-issues.md

 ---

 ## I don't have a shortcut for Sober after installing
-Either your distro does not know that it exists or Flatpak failed to create one when you install it.
+Either your DE does not know that it exists, Flatpak failed to create one when you install it, or it is yet to be indexed by the DE.

 ### Solution
+Wait for the DE to index the shortcut first.

-Make sure that there are both `.desktop` enteries in `/home/[user]/.local/share/flatpak/exports/share/applications` and `/home/[user]/.local/share/flatpak/app/org.vinegarhq.Sober/current/active/export/share/applications`.
-If there isn't you should create one at ``/home/[user]/.local/share/flatpak/app/org.vinegarhq.Sober/current/active/export/share/applications`` with the following:
+If it doesn't index, make sure that there are both `.desktop` enteries in `/home/[user]/.local/share/flatpak/exports/share/applications` and `/home/[user]/.local/share/flatpak/app/org.vinegarhq.Sober/current/active/export/share/applications`.
+If there isn't you should create one at `/home/[user]/.local/share/flatpak/app/org.vinegarhq.Sober/current/active/export/share/applications` with the following:
 ```
 [Desktop Entry]
 Type=Application